 Magic Goes Wrong is now playing at the Vaudeville Theatre until 31 May.

-Disclaimer: I was invited to watch Magic Goes Wrong for free in exchange for a review of the performance.
-I did not receive payment for this review.
-All opinions stated are honest and my own.
+Disclaimer: I was invited to watch Magic Goes Wrong for free in exchange for a review of the performance as a member of the press.
+I did not receive payment for this review and all opinions stated are honest and my own.